nzhagen/fpp_tools/README.md

 ## Using fringe projection N known but nonuniform phases

-This really just amounts to using the $\deltas$'s estimated from the step above, inserting them into the least-squares algorithm for estimating $\phi (x,y)$, and instead of iterating back and forth between the two, running the estimation function only once.
+This really just amounts to using the $\delta$'s estimated from the step above, inserting them into the least-squares algorithm for estimating $\phi (x,y)$, and instead of iterating back and forth between the two, running the estimation function only once.